 Torquay is the largest regional town on the Great Ocean Road before you head into Warrnambool at the end, so if you’re going to spend lots of time on the beach and in the water, why not dress like the locals.

-Torquay is now officially the beginning of your great ocean road drive, and whilst it may not look quite like how you imagined just yet, it doesn’t start to open up and look like the pictures until somewhere after Lorne.
+Torquay is now officially the beginning of your great ocean road trip, and whilst it may not look quite like how you imagined just yet, it doesn’t start to open up and look like the pictures until somewhere after Lorne.

 Within the Torquay visitor information centre you’ll find the Australian national surfing museum with detailed pictures and recounts of the most famous surfers in Australia – in fact Torquay is known as the Surfing capital of Australia so it’s an excellent place to explore and learn to surf down at Bells Beach just south west of Torquay.